 References And Resources

-- Asp H.E. et al, Breed Differences in Everyday Behaviour of Dogs, Applied Animal Behaviour Science, 2015.
+- Asp H.E. et al, Breed Differences in Everyday Behavior of Dogs, Applied Animal Behavior Science, 2015.

 - Donner J. et al, Frequency and Distribution of 152 Genetic Disease Variations in Over 100,000 Mixed Breed and Purebred Dogs, PLoS Genetics, 2018.